smartdevcode/react-native-code-push/README.md

 To let the CodePush runtime know which deployment it should query for updates against, perform the following steps:

 1. Open your app's `Info.plist` file and add a new entry named `CodePushDeploymentKey`, whose value is the key of the deployment you want to configure this app against (e.g. the key for the `Staging` deployment for the `FooBar` app).
-You can retrieve this value by running `code-push deployment ls <appName>` in the CodePush CLI, and copying the value of the `Deployment Key` column which corresponds to the deployment you want to use (see below).
+You can retrieve this value by running `code-push deployment ls <appName> -k` in the CodePush CLI (the `-k` flag is necessary since keys aren't displayed by default) and copying the value of the `Deployment Key` column which corresponds to the deployment you want to use (see below).
 Note that using the deployment's name (e.g. Staging) will not work.
 That "friendly name" is intended only for authenticated management usage from the CLI, and not for public consumption within your app.

     ![Deployment list](https://cloud.githubusercontent.com/assets/116461/11601733/13011d5e-9a8a-11e5-9ce2-b100498ffb34.png)